 Photographer: Eugenie Bezuidenhout | Country: South Africa

-Gymnastics in South Africa is not acknowledged as profoundly as rugby is.
-Therefore, as a coach, especially a female coach in the sporting industry, it is important that they as the empowered woman, empower woman.
-This is the power of support, encouragement and celebration.
-For many years the Olympics was just a dream any South African gymnast could wish for, however now thanks to the empowerment of our coaches, the Olympic dreams are a “clap away” – spot the Olympic rings hiding in the cloud of chalk in this image
+For many years, the Olympics were just a dream that any South African gymnast could wish for.
+Now, thanks to the empowerment of our coaches, Olympic dreams are just a “clap away” – spot the Olympic rings hiding in the cloud of chalk in this image.

 BEYOND THE SURFACE